 Note: the name of the SAML app must be unique so if you go with option three above but save it then you should use a temporary name.

-One final thing to be aware of is that you can only set the icon during creation of the custom SAML app.
+One final thing to be aware of is that you can only set the icon during the creation of the custom SAML app.
 You cannot change it after the fact.
-While it is unlikely you will have a need to change a custom SAML apps icon, I did run into issues where the icon I uploaded was not 256×256 and so it did not display right.
-If you do need to change the icon then you only option is to create a new custom SAML app and again manually copy over all the fields.
-Also be aware that every newly created custom SAML app is off by default, you will need to enable it so others can see it.
+While it is unlikely you will need to change a custom SAML apps icon, I ran into issues where the icon I uploaded was not 256×256, and so it did not display right.
+If you do need to change the icon, then your only option is to create a new custom SAML app and again manually copy over all the fields.
+Also, be aware that every newly created custom SAML app is off by default; you will need to enable it so others can see it.

 Tip: You can edit an existing SAML app and copy the necessary fields over to a new custom SAML app in a separate tab.
 Once done copying the necessary information do not hit save (as you will get an error about a duplicate name).
 Instead, delete the old custom SAML app and then save the new custom SAML app.
 This avoids the name conflict issue.

-Assuming you follow this directions then your app launcher can feature a customized icon like these:
+Assuming you follow these directions, then your app launcher can feature a customized icon like these:

-I ended up wasting time on this issue, but was happy to find a workaround.
-You would be amazed how difficult it is to use the app launcher we you have more than a handful of generic icons.
+I ended up wasting time on this issue but was happy to find a workaround.
+You would be amazed at how difficult it is to use the app launcher where you have more than a handful of generic icons.